-In this video interview, we sat down with Dr. Fayiz Mahgoub who shares why students and ODs should attend optometry conferences.
+In this video interview, we sat down with Dr. Fayiz Mahgoub who talks how and reasons why optometry students should attend optometry conferences.

 Conferences can often be quite expensive, but Dr. Mahgoub has some great advice on how to attend them on a budget.
 He stresses the importance of applying for travel grants, which are offered both through schools and through the conferences themselves.
 Such grants often provide opportunities that are well worth the effort required to apply.

 As an example, Mahgoub references a time when he applied for and earned the COVD student travel grant, which provides financial support for attending the COVD conference.
 It requires that the applicant write a summary and case report for an article, which Dr. Mahgoub says he enjoyed doing because it allowed him to learn about a topic he was less familiar with.